By Gene And Katie Hamilton

-The pressure is on for the Christmas countdown so here’s our take on stocking stuffers with a practical bent for any homeowner.
-While some of these won't fit in a stocking, they're sure to be put to use and appreciated.
+The pressure is on for the Christmas countdown of gift giving, so here’s our take on stocking stuffers with a nod to the practical for any homeowner.
+While some of these won't fit in a stocking, they're sure to be put to good use and appreciated.
 Give these to yourself or to anyone on your list especially if they’re a new homeowner just experiencing the agony and ecstasy of owning a first home.
-Every homeowner should have these items around their house.
+Whether it's a gift for a seasoned homeowner or a newbie in the neighborhood, every homeowner will appreciate having any of items around their house.

 A new Black + Decker 3 in1 Stick Vacuum comes as a 20V or 24V power cordless vac that is compact and convenient for all kinds of cleanup jobs.
 We used it on a hardwood floor, rug and tile.
 With the crevice tool it worked cleaning stairs, furniture and to get into tight corners.
 The self-standing vacs sell for $100 to $130.